ToreWentzel-Larsen/threelevel/README.md

 May 13., 2021, some minor updates, and now possible to get output in Norwegian.

 This repo also contains files related to ongoing work together with other researchers at the Centre for Child and Adolescent Mental Health, Eastern and Southern Norway where three-level models are used.
-At present the file Data for Metaanalysis Emotion Regulation Interventions.csv with data used in a project on emotion regulation is included.
+At present the files Data for Metaanalysis Emotion Regulation Interventions.csv and R file for Analysis  Metaanalysis Emotion Regulation Interventions.csv with data used in a project on emotion regulation is included.
 When the work is published, more information and a link to the article will be included.